Follow

 Concept »

-Steam is a digital distribution service owned by Valve.
-Originally created to distribute its own games, Steam has since expanded to become the de facto standard for digital distribution of PC games, and supports community features, downloadable content and achievements.
-Starting 2010, Steam now offers Mac games as well.
+A digital distribution service owned by Valve Corporation.
+Originally created to distribute Valve's own games, Steam has since become the de facto standard for digital distribution of PC games.

 Moving Steam from HDD to an SSD or Hybrid Option